CS 101

 3. Bill credits begin appearing directly on your utility bill based on your share of the project’s production.

-Suppose your home, apartment, or business spends $10,000 per year on electricity.
+Suppose you spend $10,000 per year on electricity.

 Why People Choose Community Solar

 Since payment is structured as a fixed percentage of the value delivered, participants never pay more than the benefit they receive.
+This means that as solar production varies from month to month, or as credit values may fluctuate, the payment made to a solar farm is always less than the value provided by reducing your electric bill.

-There’s no equipment to install on your property, no disruption to your electricity service, and no change to how power reaches your home or business.
+In short: There’s no equipment to install on your property, no disruption to your electricity service, and no change to how power reaches your home or business.

 The primary difference is simple: your electric bill becomes lower and more predictable over time.